 Faringdon Swimming Bath

 In 1903, the bathing pond, under the title of ‘Faringdon Swimming Bath‘ became the topic of the above advert in the local paper for a rummage sale in order to raise funds.
-The above photo suggests that it was already in use around that time.
-It may have been closed for a while as there appears to have been an ‘opening day’ advertised in the local paper on the 8th June 1931.
+The second advert shows that there was an ‘Opening Day’ planned for the 8th June 1931.
+However, the above photo from around 1910 suggests that it was already in use before that time.
 It was a proper swimming pool with paved surround, a spring-board, and ‘dressing boxes’ available for the changing of clothes.
 The lady sitting on the spring board at the pool in the mid 1930s is Dorothea (Dolly) Bowerman from Beaumont House at the bottom end of Coxwell Street (house demolished in early sixties).

 The four ladies in this photo of the pool have recently been identified as Kathleen Bowerman from Coxwell Street, and three Fletcher sisters, probably Edith, Ethel or Elsie Fletcher, and Lola Fletcher from London Street.
 Unfortunately the date of the photo is unknown but it was probably taken during the 1930s soon after the above advert when the pool was ‘opened’ and these ladies would have been in their 20s.